Trade Ideas Review

 Trade Ideas is packed with powerful features and traders should expect a bit of a learning curve when you first open the platform.
 That said, there are plenty of support resources and tutorials if you need help getting acclimated to the software.
 Most experienced traders should be able to start figuring things out within an hour or two.

 We are going to take a look at some of the most powerful features in the Trade Ideas platform, including:

 Let’s start by discussing the software itself.

-Trade Ideas offers a desktop platform as well as a web platform.
-The desktop platform is Windows-only and the web-based platform can be used on any OS in any browser.
-Mac users can run the platform using a tool like BootCamp or Parallels.
+Trade Ideas offers desktop and web platforms.
+The desktop platform is Windows-only, but the web-based platform can be used on any operating system in any browser.
+Mac users can run the platform using a Windows virtual environment tool like BootCamp or Parallels.

-Trade Ideas Channels are one of the unique features that allow traders to dive right into the platform with minimal setup.
+Trade Ideas Channels are one of the unique features that allow traders to dive right into this platform with minimal setup.

-“Channels” are essentially pre-built scans that fit under a central theme.
+“Channels” are essentially pre-built scans centered around a theme.
 For example, there are channels for:

 - Unusual Volume

 - Pre-Market Movers

 Here’s a look at the channel window: